Onelinerhub/onelinerhub/python-matplotlib/how-to-change-marker-edge-width.md

 - `import matplotlib.pyplot as plt` - loads [lib:Matplotlib module](python-matplotlib/how-to-install-matplotlib-python-lib-in-ubuntu-ubuntuversion) to use plotting capabilities
 - `.scatter(` - plots a single point
 - `2,3` - `x` and `y` coordinates
-- `edgecolors` - set border color of a point
+- `linewidths` - set border width for the point
 - `.show()` - render chart in a separate window

 group: marker